-A New Reality, Part 1 – Seeing Ourselves as Human Beings
+A New Reality – Seeing Ourselves as Human Beings First and Last

 Restrictions connected with the coronavirus may be easing in many countries, but it will be a while before they disappear completely.
 It is time to think about how we can best adapt to our new reality – and also to consider if we want to go back fully to the old reality, if and when we can.